 Committee on Education award to recognize physics departments and /or undergraduate-serving programs in physics that support best practices in education at the undergraduate level.

 The Forum on Education of the American Physical Society (APS) is committed to supporting APS members who continue to advance and enrich physics education.
-FEd mini-grants continue this support within the context of a global pandemic that presents numerous personal, professional, and educational challenges.
+Personal Mini-Grants support the professional development of individual members, while Project Mini-Grants provide funding for projects related to physics education.

 Join a Unit

 The American Physical Society (APS) is a nonprofit membership organization working to advance the knowledge of physics.